-3. The entire Waterfront District needs to market itself as a destination on the San Francisco Bay Area Water Trail and continue to focus on maximizing waterfront access on the Suisun Channel-its major and central feature and on improving visibility and public access to the train depot, another key asset for bringing guests in town to enjoy the amenities of Suisun City's Waterfront District.
+3. The City should market the Waterfront District as a destination on the San Francisco Bay Area Water Trail and continue to focus on maximizing waterfront access on the Suisun Channel-its major and central feature.
+Priority should also be given to improving visibility and public access to the train depot, another key asset for bringing guests in town to enjoy the amenities of Suisun City's Waterfront District.

 The waterfront is an extraordinary amenity offering both an urban waterfront and an unusual in-town wetlands habitat.
-It creates daily activity along its edge; enriches the experience of the area with its seasonal and tidal changes, wildlife, open space, and vistas; and, serves as a theme for community activities and events.
+The waterfront creates daily activity along its edge; enriches the experience of the area with its seasonal and tidal changes, wildlife, open space, and vistas; and serves as a theme for community activities and events.
 There are few towns in California with such an extensive and multifaceted waterfront.
-The landscape of the Waterfront District needs to celebrate and accentuate its relationship to the water's edge by emphasizing public access and all views along both sides of the Channel and Whispering Bay.
+The Waterfront District landscape needs to celebrate and accentuate its relationship to the water's edge by emphasizing public access and views along both sides of the Channel and Whispering Bay.